chinmich/cp-whitepaper/Initial-Coin-Offering.md

 ## Friend in Debt

-10% of CP Tokens will be set aside and used to support the transactions of Friend in Debt and any other demo dapps that BlockMason develops with the CP.
+10% of CP Tokens will be set aside and used to support the transactions of Friend in Debt and any other demo DApps that BlockMason develops with the CP.